f-i/GPMDB_GIS_version/README.md

 # GPMDB_GIS_version
-Here is the GIS shapefile for the latest Global Paleomagnetism Data Base (GPMDB) 4.6b.
+Here is the GIS shapefile for the latest Global Paleomagnetic Database (GPMDB) 4.6b.
 It can be opened using QGIS or ArcGIS. **Please note that here the points visulized are sampling sites**.